nf-core/website/markdown/mentorships.md

 <!-- To add when we have the blog post

 Round 1 is now closed.
 Lots of interesting work has been done during this first edition of the mentorship program!
 Thank you to all participants!
-You can check the Nextflow blog post for a overview and testimonials of this round.
+You can check the Nextflow blog post for an overview and testimonials of this round.

 -->